Advisory Board: The charter of the Advisory Board is to provide guidance and advice to the consortium.

 - Integration Workshop Standing Committee: Collaborate with the BWG/TWG to establish and enforce technical entrance criteria for public FACE Consortium sanctioned Technical Interchange Meetings (TIM) and similar events & Discover, evaluate, and produce FACE reference implementation examples and facilitate adoption and publication of those reference examples.

-- Standing Alignment Standing Committee: The charter of the Standards Alignment Standing Committee (SAS-C) is to align to relevant standards development efforts to increase FACE adoption opportunities.
+- Standards Alignment Standing Committee: The charter of the Standards Alignment Standing Committee (SAS-C) is to align to relevant standards development efforts to increase FACE adoption opportunities.

 - Course Accreditation Standing Committee: The charter of the Course Accreditation Standing Committee to advise on the following related to training accreditation